jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 of the build process that topologically sort the dependency graph before concatenation in order to find a suitable script order.

-Early in the project I chose *Require.js* for this task.
-Javascript as a language doesn't have an import statement.
-Require contributes the importing ability to Javascript from inside the language itself by providing an asynchronous `require` function.
+Early in the project *Require.js* was chosen for this task.
+Javascript as a language doesn't have an import statement, Require adds importing from inside the language itself by providing the asynchronous `require` function.
 Calls to `require` AJAX in and execute the imported source, passing any exported items to the given callback.
 For non-trivial applications loading each dependency individually over AJAX is intended only for debugging because making so